Uvex Tocsen Crash Sensor

 Once charged, I set about attaching it to my hat.
 This was probably the easiest part of the setup process.
 All I had to do was use the double-sided sticker provided to position and secure it.
 I have a leather-look helmet and was worried it might damage the covering, but I’ve removed it to check and you’d never have known it was there.

 When you add an emergency contact, it sends them a text but doesn’t say who it’s from.
-I hadn’t pre-warned my friend I was adding her, so at first she thought the text was spam, so I’d advise giving your contacts a heads-up before you start.
+I hadn’t pre-warned my colleague, Sophie Cheeseman, I was adding her, so at first she thought the text was spam, so I’d advise giving your contacts a heads-up before you start.
 Contacts can download the app, too, but this isn‘t essential and we tested using the text feature.

 The app allows you to simulate a fall, so that you and your contacts can see what to expect.
 It took me quite a few tries to successfully run the simulation, but I think this was user error as I’ve ran multiple since to show friends at the yard with less problems.
 This time the message did explain who it was from and that I was running a simulation.
 When you fall, the app will give you 30 seconds to say you’re OK and cancel the alert before sending a message to your contacts.
 If in that time you’re getting yourself up and catching your horse, you can notify them after but it allows you to prevent the worry if you’re quick.
 If you don’t have mobile signal where you ride, there is also a feature that alerts your contacts if you haven’t logged your return by your expected return time.

 The sensor is small but quite noticeable.
 I forgot it was there, but everyone I rode out with noticed it and asked what it was.
 Once it’s attached, you can’t take it off without replacing the sticker and only one is provided.
 This means you couldn’t take it off for competing or to charge the device if you attached it directly to your hat so I would recommend attaching it to a hi-vis hat band (I used this one from Equisafety) rather than your hat.
-I leave my hat at the yard, so this saves me bringing it home when I want to charge it, but it also means that I can lend the Tocsen to friends and take it off for competing.
+I leave my hat at the yard, so this saves me bringing the whole thing home when I want to charge it – I can just bring the band – but it also means that I can lend the Tocsen to friends and take it off for competing.

 To use the device when you’re riding, all you need to do is turn on your Bluetooth and connect to the device.
 I also run the Equilab app while I’m hacking, so I was worried about the two draining my battery, but it doesn’t use as much battery as I anticipated.
 So far the Tocsen’s battery has lasted really well – it claims to last three months with average use, although I’ve found it’s run down a little quicker so I may use it more than average.

-Although I had a few teething problems setting it up and using the app, I can really see how the Uvex Tocsen Crash Sensor would be handy to have.
+Although I had a few teething problems setting it up and using the app, I can really see how the Uvex Tocsen Crash Sensor would be handy to have – plus most importantly it was easy for my emergency contact to use.
 I mostly hack, live alone and am often one of the last to leave the yard in the evening during the summer.
 If I didn’t return from a hack it’s quite possible that no one would notice for a good while, so for someone like me it could be a life-saver.
 Equally, if you have a child hacking out it can give you peace of mind.

 It retails at £79.99, which is a lot for a small device, but when you consider what it could do it’s harder to put a price on it.
-It looks like it will last a long time and although it was easy to remove, I think it’s unlikely to fall off.
+Plus, it’s good to note that the app is free – and you do not need to pay a subscription for it to work.
+It looks like it will last a long time and although it was easy enough to remove, I think it’s unlikely to fall off.
 Plus, now that I’ve found a way to detach it from my hat by using the hat band, the value has really increased for me.

-A great bit of kit if you regularly hack alone, but be prepared that the app isn’t the easiest.
+A great bit of kit if you regularly hack alone.

 Who tested this device?